Lightning-AI/pytorch-lightning/docs/source/multiple_loaders.rst

 Lightning supports multiple dataloaders in a few ways.

 1. Create a dataloader that iterates multiple datasets under the hood.
+2. In the training loop you can pass multiple loaders as a dict or list/tuple and lightning will automatically combine the batches from different loaders.
-2. In the validation and test loop you also have the option to return multiple dataloaders which lightning will call sequentially.
+3. In the validation and test loop you also have the option to return multiple dataloaders which lightning will call sequentially.

 ----------

 Multiple training dataloaders
 -----------------------------
-For training, the best way to use multiple dataloaders is to create a ``DataLoader`` class which wraps your multiple dataloaders (this of course also works for testing and validation dataloaders).
+For training, the usual way to use multiple dataloaders is to create a ``DataLoader`` class which wraps your multiple dataloaders (this of course also works for testing and validation dataloaders).